rfecher/GeoWaveIngest/README.md

 ```
 This should be modified with the appropriate input and output locations.

-## Building The Code ##
+## Building The Demo Code ##

 This demo requires the code found in the GeoTrellis [GeoWave subproject pull request](https://github.com/geotrellis/geotrellis/pull/1542).
 At time of writing, that pull request has not been merged.
 If that is the case at the time of reading, then that branch must be pulled down and published locally, otherwise an appropriate released or pre-release version of GeoTrellis can be used.

-`sbt` is also required.
+It is also required that `sbt` is installed.

 Given those dependencies, the code can be built by typing:
 ```bash
 sbt "project demo" assembly
 ```

-## Running The Code ##
+## Running The Demo Code ##

 ### Locally ###

-To run the demo comfortably one probably needs at least 32 GB of RAM.
+To run the demo comfortably, one probably needs at least 32 GB of RAM.

-The following instructions for running the demo locally make use of `docker`.

-The Accumulo and GeoServer containers can be started by typing the following:
+The Accumulo container can be started by typing the following:
 ```bash
 docker network create -d bridge geowave docker run -it --rm -p 50095:50095 --net=geowave --hostname leader --name leader jamesmcclain/geowave:8760ce2